nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 The `rm` command can be used to remove files.
 The `-i` adds the "are you sure?" message.
 If you enter `ls` again, you will see that `testfile` is gone.

+***Warning: The shell does not have a recycling bin.
+So any file removed with `rm` is gone forever.
+Use with caution.
+Remember the -i argument***

 **Quick exercise 01**

 1. Change into your HOME (or wherever you downloaded the **gapminder** folder).
 Then into `data`.
 List the contents of this folder.
 Then change back into your home again.